 You should complete all readings for a given session before the lecture, as my lectures will presume that you are familiar with them.
 Required ("RQD") readings for each session are required.
 Optional ("OPT") readings are not required, but suggested for students interested in particular topics.
 Textbook material may also appear on quizzes.
-For each week, reading assignments may include individual PDFs, selections from the textbooks, or both.
+For each week, readings may include individual PDFs, selections from the textbooks, or both.
 PDFs will be distributed on CANVAS.
-While I recommend purchasing both textbooks, both are also available online through the NJIT library.
+While I recommend owning these textbooks, they are also available online through our library.

-- o CJP: Ching, Frances, Mark Jarzombek, Vikramaditya Prakash.
+- CJP: Ching, Frances, Mark Jarzombek, Vikramaditya Prakash.
 A Global History of Architecture, Third Edition.
 New York: Wiley, 2017.
-(ISBN: 9781118981337) - KJ: James-Chakraborty, Kathleen.
+Must be the 2017 edition! - KJ: James-Chakraborty, Kathleen.
 Architecture Since 1400.
-Minneapolis: University of Minnesota Press, 2014.
-(ISBN: 0816673977)
+Minneapolis: University of Minnesota Press, 2014. - AC: Colquhoun, Alan.
+Modern Architecture.
+New York: Oxford University Press, 2002.
+Used for OPT readings only.